The hot topic of Inclusive Language

 - Positive language facilitates a collective no blame culture as everyone makes mistakes and that’s ok!

-- It lets your customers, clients, service-users and members know that you practise what policies say.
+- It tells your customers, clients, service-users and members know that you practise what’s written in your policies.
 Bringing paper-based statements to life, resulting in increased trust with your stakeholders.

 What if I get it wrong?